Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Proof of Theorem

-The first term is bounded by \eqref{eq:KLboundtrueendpoint}.
-The second is controlled by the rate of convergence of the forward process in KL divergence and can be bounded using the following proposition (which is very similar to Lemma 9 in \cite{chen2023improved}).
+The first term is bounded by Lemma \ref{lem:pathmeasures}.
+The second is controlled by the convergence of the forward process in KL divergence and can be bounded using the following proposition (which is very similar to Lemma 9 in \citet{chen2023improved}).
 We defer the proof of Proposition \ref{prop:convergenceforward} to Appendix \ref{app:convergenceforward}.

 \begin{proposition} Under Assumption \ref{ass:secondmoment}, we have $\KL{q_T}{\pi_d} \lesssim d e^{-2T}$ for $T \geq 1$. \end{proposition}